Ithildin is an artist I've wanted to discuss here for quite some months. It is a pleasure to conclude my 2024 journals with his music.

 Along the journey, there are also more typical Dungeon Synth atmospheres and amazing collaborations that are bringing the project to new depths.

-Having said that the music is what I consider to be peak Dungeon Synth (and, if one needs saying, also comfy synth, fantasy synth, and so on) in 2024, I want to go back to my first question: who sets out to do such a quest, and why?
+Having said that the music is what I consider to be peak 2024 Dungeon Synth (and, if one needs saying, also comfy synth, fantasy synth, and so on), I want to go back to my first question: who sets out to do such a quest, and why?
 After all, Ithildin could have chosen a subset of plants for a single release on the subject.
 I can't claim to have all the answers, but my take on both the book and Ithildin's series is: there is a way of looking at the mundane that helps rediscover the magic even in the smallest, most common things.
 This idea is expressed very clearly in the description of Vol. II.

 The professor’s process of magnifying, naming and animating all plants pushes us to notice the plants that surround us in a concrete way.
 Tolkienian mythopoeia does not promote escapism - it reconnects us to important elements of our internal, natural and cultural landscapes.
 It impacts how we interact with others and with our surroundings - with what we see, what we smell and what we hear.